jbirbal-skydom/monolith-docs/docs/get_started/get_started.md

 #### If You're a User

-Start with [Quick Start](./quick-start.md).
+Start with [Quick Start](/get_started/quick-start.md).
 It's like microwaving instructions - quick, simple, gets the job done.

 #### If You're Running a Business

-Check out [Use Cases](./usage/use-cases.md) and [Integration Guides](./usage/integration-guides/).
+Check out [Use Cases](/get_started/usage/use-cases.md) and [Integration Guides](/get_started/usage/integration-guides/index.md).
 We'll help you figure out how to make Monolith work for your needs.

 #### If You're an Engineer

-The [API Documentation](../api/sample-api.info.mdx) and [Core Concepts](../concepts/barcode-structure.md) are your new best friends.
+The [API Documentation](../api/sample-api.info.mdx) and [Core Concepts](/concepts/barcode-structure.md) are your new best friends.
 Don't worry, we've included plenty of code examples.

 We do have a rust sandbox:

 ##### Your First Rust Program

+import CodeAPI from '@site/src/components/rust/CodeAPI';

 Let's start with a simple "Hello, World!" program: